Minor Program Sheets

 3. Students may not overlap (double-count) courses for completing major and minor requirements, unless:

-a) Overlapping courses constitute introductory skill requirements (for example, introductory math and statistics)
+a) Overlapping courses constitute introductory skill requirements (for example, introductory math and science)

 4. Departmentally-based minor programs are structured at the discretion of the sponsoring department, subject only to requirements (1), (2), and (3) above.